chrisgebert/open_alex_snapshot/README.md

 ### Create models

 Once the sources are defined, we can use the [OpenAlex Postgres schema diagram](https://docs.openalex.org/download-all-data/upload-to-your-database/load-to-a-relational-database/postgres-schema-diagram) (with a few modifications) to detail the models that will be created in our `dbt` project.
-I've set up a few of these as incremental models relying on the `updated_date`, but I haven't seen a great reduction in processing as a result from snapshot to snapshot.
+I've set up a few of these as incremental models relying on the `updated_date`, but I haven't seen a great improvement in overall processing as a result from snapshot to snapshot.

 ### Create outputs